in Cape Kiwanda Natural Area

 Walk north for another 300 feet to a corner in the fence line.
 Here you get another perspective north toward Cape Lookout through a sandstone formation.
 The fence rises to the right up the steep hill.
 With nowhere to go, it is time to turn around and walk half a mile back to the parking lot.

 Cape Kiwanda may not have a true trail, but it is a nice place to go for a short hike.
 Play in the tide pools or walk farther on the beach to extend your day at the coast.
-No fee is charged to visit Cape Kiwanda State Natural Area and you will not need a permit to hike in the park.
+A $10 fee is charged to park a vehicle in the main parking area for Pacific Beach (as of 2021), but no special permit is needed to hike in Cape Kiwanda State Natural Area.
 Dogs are welcome.
 Cape Kiwanda is the smallest of the Three Capes and can be visited in conjunction with Cape Lookout and Cape Meares.

 Directions to Cape Kiwanda: From the intersection of Highway 101 and Route 6 in Tillamook, head west on Netarts Highway (Route 131), which is straight across Highway 101 from Route 6 for those traveling from Portland.
 Take Route 131 southwest for 5 miles and bear left on Whiskey Creek Road, following signs for Cape Lookout State Park.
 Drive another five miles and proceed to the left onto Cape Lookout Road.
 Drive 5.9 miles (passing Cape Lookout Trailhead) to Sandlake Road and turn right.
 Drive 6.4 miles to a stop sign and bear slightly right onto McPhillips Drive.
 Reach the north end of Pacific City after 1.4 miles, where the road becomes Cape Kiwanda Drive, and turn right into a parking area (which Google Maps calls Hungry Harbor Road).
 Park and begin walking up the beach.